WBCAtt: A White Blood Cell Dataset Annotated with Detailed Morphological Attributes: Attribute Prediction Experiments

 \textbf{Data Split}.
 We randomly divided the dataset into 6,179 training images, 1,030 validation images, and 3,099 test images.
 The random division ensures that the cell-type distributions are the same in each set.
 The exact split is available in Appendix.

 \textbf{Model}.
 Our baseline model predicts attribute values from image representations extracted by an image encoder of convolutional neural networks.
 We employ an ImageNet-pretrained ResNet50 as our choice of image encoder.
 The attribute prediction model comprises multi-task heads of per-attribute linear layers, with each layer corresponding to a specific attribute.
 We intentionally keep the model simple and provide a foundation for future work, such as designing more complex model architectures or integrating domain knowledge of WBCs (e.g., cell structure).
-The further details about the model and its training can be found in Appendix and the source code.
+The further details about the model (\rebuttal{including other backbones}) and its training is in Appendix and the source code.

 \textbf{Evaluation Metrics}.
 Due to the imbalance of attribute values, we use macro F-measure, which calculates the harmonic mean of precision and recall, instead of plain accuracy for the evaluations.
 We run the same code three times with different seeds and report 95\% confidence intervals.